Australia, Malaysia, Singapore on love scam alert

 Acryl Sani, director of Malaysia’s Commercial Crime Investigation Department, said the victims were from both sexes, with 43 from Singapore and 65 from Malaysia, and included elderly people.

 “We believe there are more such syndicates operating in Malaysia.
-The police will hunt them and nab the culprits,” he told Agence France-Presse.
+The police will hunt them and nab the culprits,” he told AFP.

 Acryl said suspects found guilty of cheating could be jailed for up to 20 years.